 DRE = (A/(A + B)) * 100

-Below you can watch the video with the complete configuration steps for Defect Removal Efficiency report on your Jira dashboard.
+Below you can watch the video with the configuration steps for Defect Removal Efficiency report on your Jira dashboard.

 Step 3: Select ‘Formula’ tab for the Metric calculation.